Akem Manah (band)

-Akem Manah is an American doom metal band from Eugene, Oregon, formed in 2009.
+Akem Manah is an American death-doom band from Eugene, Oregon, formed in 2009.
 They have released three albums and one EP.
 Since April 2012, Dead Nedry is the only founding member and the only current member of the band.

 History

 2009–2012: Band formation and first two albums

 Akem Manah was formed in 2009 in Seattle, Washington by Dead Nedry and Kyle Simms.
 The original lineup was Dead Nedry (vocals & guitar), Mike Bonnetti (guitar), Kyle Simms (bass) & Brian Murray (drums).
 In 2009, the band made their initial demo.
 Up to January 2010, this group continued to produce music and perform.
 Kyle Simms left after the rest of the band made the move to Seattle in October and couldn't continue commuting back and forth.

 In January 2010, Robert Ingraham was brought in to replace Kyle.
 They recorded their second demo called "The Devil".
 Mike Bonnetti left the band soon after.
 In February 2010, the band entered the studio and recorded their first album The Devil is In All of You.
 It was released on July 9, 2010.

 In the following months after the release of the debut album, the band released two singles, "Children Of Evil" and "Funeralopolis" (a cover of an Electric Wizard song).

 On March 29, 2011, the band released an EP called Horror In The Eyes.
 It featured songs that were recorded during the recording of the debut album.
 The two previously released single were featured on this EP.
 Horror in the Eyes has had a few good reviews since its release.

 In July 2011, Nedry stated that they were planning to begin work on a new EP in August.
 But it had been pushed back until November due to busy schedules of all the members.
 In December it was stated through the band's Facebook page that they would enter the studio in January to record their album, Night Of The Black Moon.